RUles and Regulations

 - International Competition Animated Documentary

-- International Programme Documentary and Animated Films
+- International Programme Documentary and Animated Film

 2. Premiere Rules and Regulations

-The festival is responsible for the nomination of films for all other special awards.
+The Festival is responsible for the nomination of films for all other special awards.

 3. Award regulations: